Distributed controller synthesis for deadlock avoidance: Abstract

 \section{Abstract}

-We consider the distributed control problem for systems synchronizing over locks.
+We consider the problem of distributed control for systems synchronizing over locks.
 The goal is to find a local controller for each of the processes so that global deadlocks of the system are avoided.
 Without restrictions this problem is shown to be undecidable, even for a fixed number of processes and locks.
-We identify two restrictions that make the distributed control problem decidable.
-The first one is to allow each process to use at most two locks.
-The problem is shown to be $\S^P_2$-complete in this case, and even in \PTIME\ under some additional assumptions.
-For example, the dining philosophers problem satisfies these assumptions.
+We identify two restrictions that help to recover decidability.
+The first one is that each process can use at most two locks.
+The control problem is shown to be $\S^P_2$-complete in this case, and even in \PTIME\ under some additional assumptions.
+The paradigmatic example of the dining philosophers satisfies these assumptions.
 The second restriction is the nested usage of locks.
-In this case the distributed control problem is \nexpt\-complete.
+In this case the distributed control problem is shown to be \nexpt\-complete.
 The drinking philosophers problem falls in this case.